digitalocean/Kubernetes-Starter-Kit-Developers/03-setup-ingress-controller/guides/ingress_loadbalancer_migration.md

     -f "03-setup-ingress-controller/assets/manifests/nginx-values-v${NGINX_CHART_VERSION}.yaml"
   ```

-At this point, the load balancer is `disowned` from the `Ambassador` or `Nginx` service by the DigitalOcean `Cloud Controller`.
+At this point, the load balancer is `disowned` from the `Ambassador/Nginx` service by the DigitalOcean `Cloud Controller`.
 It means, that you can migrate it to another `Ingress Controller` service, and change ownership.
 Notice that the `DNS records` for the `starter-kit.online` domain remain `intact`, and still point to the `original IP` of the load balancer in question.

 **Important note:**